KxFOgen/KxFOgen/README.md

 - 👋 Hi, I’m @KxFOgen
 - 👀 I’m interested in python AI and databases stuff
 - 🌱 I’m currently learning python by myself
-- 📫 How to reach me: Telegram ~ @BenMoreau
+- 📫 How to reach me: Telegram ~ t.me/BenMoreau

 <!---
 KxFOgen/KxFOgen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.